Non-classical generating sets in Fuchsian Schottky groups: INTRODUCTION

 \section{\textbf{INTRODUCTION}}

 In 1974, Marden (\cite{Marden}, \cite{Marden1974}) introduced the concept of non-classical Schottky groups with a non-constructive proof.
+In particular, Marden \cite{Marden} derived that the intersection of the closure of the classical Schottky space with the Schottky space is not the entire Schottky space, and hence there exist Schottky groups that are not classical.
+It is evident that a Schottky group is still classical if it is non-classical on a particular generating set.
+Although, it is also a very challenging task to construct a Schottky group with a non-classical generating set.
 In 1975, Zarrow \cite{Zarrow} claimed that he had found an example of a rank $2$ non-classical Schottky group, but later it was proved to be classical by Sato \cite{Sato}.
 More precisely, the Schottky group constructed by Zarrow \cite{Zarrow} was, in fact, a classical Schottky group, but on a different set of generators, and the demonstration of this was the main result in Sato's paper \cite{Sato}.
-After that, in 1991 Yamamoto \cite{Yamamoto} explicitly presented an example of the rank $2$ non-classical Schottky group in the Riemann sphere.
-Then, in 2009 Williams \cite{Williams} also delivered an example of the rank 2 non-classical Schottky group.
+In 1991, Yamamoto \cite{Yamamoto} first presented an example of the rank $2$ non-classical Schottky group in the Riemann sphere.
+Then, in 2009 Williams \cite{Williams} also delivered an example of the rank 2 non-classical Schottky group by applying the procedure suggested by Yamamoto in \cite{Yamamoto}.
 So, in the literature, the works related to the non-classical structure that have been studied in Schottky groups are all in Kleinian flavor.
-In this article, we aim to investigate the Schottky structure in the Fuchsian Schottky groups with non-classical generating sets in Fuchsian flavor.
-In \cite{Button}, Button proved that all Fuchsian Schottky groups are classical Schottky groups, but not necessarily on the same set of generators.
-Furthermore, Button in \cite{Button} gave an example (with figure) of a Fuchsian group which is Schottky on a particular generating set, but non-classical on those generators.
-On the other hand, Marden (\cite{Marden}, \cite{Marden1974}) also established that, all Fuchsian Schottky groups are classical.
+Indeed, in the Kleinian group theory, the non-classical structure of Schottky groups is known in the literature.
+However, in the Fuchsian group theory, the non-classical Schottky structure (more precisely, an explicit framework of a non-classical generating set) is still somewhat of an open problem.
+In $1998$, Button \cite{Button} proved that all Fuchsian Schottky groups are classical Schottky groups, but not necessarily on the same set of generators.
+Furthermore, Button in \cite{Button} furnished a brief example (with figure) of a Fuchsian group which is Schottky on a particular generating set, but non-classical on those generators.
+On the other hand, Marden (\cite{Marden}, \cite{Marden1974}) also established that all Fuchsian Schottky groups are classical.
 Therefore, in this direction, it is quite a difficult and fascinating problem to examine the following question.

 \textbf{Question:} Does there exist any generating set for Fuchsian Schottky groups that is non-classical?